awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ## Set up a connection

-In this step, you'll set up a connection between your Neon Postgres source and your Snowflake destination.
+In this step, you'll set up a connection between your Neon LangChainsource and your Snowflake destination.

 To set up a new destination:

 1. Navigate to Airbyte.
 2. Select **New connection**.
-3. Select the existing Postgres source you created earlier.
+3. Select the existing LangChainsource you created earlier.
 4. Select the existing Snowflake destination you created earlier.
 5. Select **Replicate source** as the sync mode.
 6. Click **Next**.